Zylann/godot_voxel/CODE_GUIDELINES.md

 - Globals prefixed with `g_`
 - Parameters prefixed with `p_`, but not really enforced so far.
 Matters for big functions.
 - Private and protected fields prefixed with `_`
-- Some private functions start with `_`, either to mimic Godot API, or to signify it's a re-used function that performs no checks
+- Some private functions start with `_`, either to mimic Godot API, or if it's a re-used function that performs no checks
 - Enums prefixed by their name.
 Example: `enum Type { TYPE_ONE, TYPE_TWO }`
 - Open braces at the end of line, close them next line
 - Never omit braces